Iredell County DWI Court Process

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that reduces the charges, penalties, or both.
+- Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor to potentially reduce the charges or penalties you face.

 3. Trial (If No Plea Deal)